 That’s about all there is to know about why you might be working in Photoshop’s grayscale color mode and what to do to exit it and solve the issue, getting the colors back to normal!
 Want to find out more about how to solve the problem?

-See this video by Sadarax that walks you through the issue and the solution.
+See our tutorial that walks you through the issue and the different solutions.